Spicy Spicy Hot Behind the Scene

 The nerve-wracking acquisition meeting

-I’m forever grateful for how patient Christy has been.
-I must have driven her crazy during that time.
-After the nerve-wracking waiting time, which felt like forever, the email from Christy popped into my inbox in October: WE DID IT!
+I’m incredibly grateful for Christy’s remarkable patience throughout the process.
+I’m sure I must have driven her crazy during that time.
+After what felt like an eternity of nerve-wracking waiting, an email from Christy finally appeared in my inbox in October, and it simply said: “WE DID IT!”

 It just began…